This article was last updated in March of 2026.

-Changing the widgets on the campaign dashboard
+Changing the widgets on the dashboard

 Dashboard Widget Types